Fine-tuning your HiFi system's performance with the Experience range of audio cables

 1st March 2020

-Your HiFi system's performance depends on correctly matched cables.
-Without these it can fall short in areas such as mid-band clarity, soundstage size and precision, top-end air and bass weight and warmth.
+Your HiFi system’s performance depends on correctly matched cables.
+Without these it can fall short in areas such as:

-Tuning our cable's electrical properties by inserting spacers in specific loops along its length, allows better component matching preventing a loss of this detail.
-So our cables are not acting as tone controls but allowing expression of detail that already exists within your HiFi components.
+Tuning our cable’s electrical properties by inserting spacers in specific loops along its length, allows better component matching preventing a loss of this detail.
+Our cables are not acting as tone controls but allowing expression of detail that already exists within your HiFi components for example:

 Spacers are inserted at specific loops along the cable with loop number one counted as the first wires from the plug at the source end of the cable: